Yehdar/ChattyBetsy/README.md

 - Invest most of your time learning about creating APIs (possibly get in-person help rather than relying on online resources)

 ## SHOUT-OUTS
-I WOULD LOVE TO ACKNOWLEDGE THIS PLAYLIST: https://www.youtube.com/playlist?list=PLKhlp2qtUcSZsGkxAdgnPcHioRr-4guZf       by RoadsideCoder FOR INSPIRING AND MENTORING ME TO TAKE ON THIS BEHEMOTH OF A PROJECT.
+I WOULD LOVE TO ACKNOWLEDGE THIS INCREDIBLE PLAYLIST: https://www.youtube.com/playlist?list=PLKhlp2qtUcSZsGkxAdgnPcHioRr-4guZf by RoadsideCoder FOR INSPIRING AND MENTORING ME TO TAKE ON THIS BEHEMOTH OF A PROJECT.

 LIKE ALWAYS, I WOULD TO THANK ALL THESE STACK OVERFLOW FORUMS FOR HAVING MY BACK: https://stackoverflow.com/questions/62083771/curl-the-uri-prefix-is-not-recognized